This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Remember, moderation is key in dog nutrition.

-Always make sure dog treats fit safely into your pet’s overall dietary needs and digestive health.
+Always consider the risks of cake toxicity and toxic ingredients in cake that can harm your pet, always make sure dog treats fit safely into your pet’s overall dietary needs and digestive health.

 Nutrition Facts and Ingredients